-Wasps, bees and other biting or stinging insects can be a hazard at this time of year, with some dogs reacting quite badly to a sting.
-The most common area for dogs to be bitten or stung is on the nose or face as they investigate.
-This can result in considerable swelling and can be very alarming as well as painful.
-The best advice is to get your dog to the vet if you notice swelling, discomfort or pain, where they can be treated and have their symptoms relieved.
+Some dogs can actually have quite bad reactions to insect stings.
+Wasps, bees and other biting or stinging insects all start to make an appearance this time of year, so try to keep your pup away from them.
+The most common area to be bitten or stung is on the nose or face as they sniff about – it can cause considerable swelling (which might look a little scary) and can be pretty uncomfortable too.
+The best advice is to get your dog to the vet if you notice swelling, discomfort or pain.
+They can easily be treated and their symptoms relieved.